 As one source of moral education, spiritual psychology is improving the scientific basis of moral education, and at the same time, it is pushing applied psychology to take a big step forward in China!

 4. An analysis of a new educational concern: the one-child generation

 A. The current situation of China’s one-child policy

-Since 1978 China has been enforcing a policy of one-child-per-family.
-The general birth rate of Chinese women has declined from 5.44% in 1971; from 1.84% in 1998 to 1.62% in 2000.
+Since 1978 China has been enforcing a policy of one child per family.
+The general birth rate of Chinese women has declined from 5.44% in 1971; to 1.84% in 1998 to 1.62% in 2000.
 Statistics have proven that in these twenty years the one-child policy has succeeded in helping China avoid more than 300 million births.
-At the same time however a new generation, the one-child generation, has appeared in Chinese society.
+At the same time, however, a new generation, the one-child generation, has appeared in Chinese society.
 Presently most young people under 20 belong to this generation.
 They are the object of intense educational concern.

-1).
-Self-centredness: within the family the child is usually treated like a prince or princess and behaves selfishly.
+within the family, the child is usually treated like a prince or princess and behaves selfishly.
 The “4+2+1” family structure (4 grandparents + 2 parents + 1 child) is the main reason for such behavior.
-The child is of central importance; its self occupies the most important position, where it learns that self-satisfaction is the criterion by which to make all judgements.
+The child is of central importance; its self occupies the most important position, where it learns that self-satisfaction is the criterion by which to make all judgments.
 In 1999 a survey was conducted among 272 middle school students in Shanghai with the following results:

 |Do your parents know your birthday?||100%|